Books on a shelf of the Van Pelt Library

 Discuss your interest in nursing and health care management.
 How might Penn's coordinated dual-degree program in nursing and business help you meet your goals?
 (400-650 words)

-• Please list pre-dental or pre-medical experience.
-This experience can include but is not limited to observation in a private practice, dental clinic, or hospital setting; dental assisting; dental laboratory work; dental or medical research, etc. Please include time allotted to each activity, dates of attendance, location, and description of your experience.
-If you do not have any pre-dental or pre-medical experience, please indicate what you have done that led you to your decision to enter dentistry.
+1. Please list any predental or premedical experience.
+This experience can include but is not limited to observation in a private practice, dental clinic, or hospital setting; dental assisting; dental laboratory work; dental or medical research; etc. Please include time allotted to each activity, dates of attendance, location, and a description of your experience.
+If you do not have any predental or premedical experience, please indicate what you have done or plan to do in order to explore dentistry as a career.

-• What activities have you performed that demonstrate your ability to work cooperatively with people?
+4. What activities have you performed that demonstrate your ability to work effectively with people?

-• Please explain your reasons for selecting a career in dentistry.
-Please include what interests you the most in dentistry as well as what interests you the least.
+5. Please explain your reasons for selecting dentistry.
+Please include what interests you the most about dentistry as well as what interests you least.

 How do you envision your participation in the Vagelos Integrated Program in Energy Research (VIPER) furthering your interests in energy science and technology?
 Please include any past experiences (ex. academic, research, or extracurricular) that have led to your interest in the program.
 Additionally, please indicate why you are interested in pursuing dual degrees in science and engineering and which VIPER majors are most interesting to you at this time.
 (400-650 words)